Bill Stern

-Bill Stern (July 1, 1907 - November 19, 1971) was an American actor and sportscaster who announced the nation's first remote sports broadcast and the first telecast of a baseball game.
+William Stern (July 1, 1907 - November 19, 1971) was an American actor and sportscaster who announced the nation's first remote sports broadcast and the first telecast of a baseball game.
 In 1984, Stern was part of the American Sportscasters Association Hall of Fame's inaugural class which included sportscasting legends Red Barber, Don Dunphy, Ted Husing and Graham McNamee.
 He was inducted into the National Radio Hall of Fame (1988) and has a star in the Hollywood Walk of Fame.

 Career

 Born in Rochester, New York, Stern began doing radio play-by-play commentary in 1925, when he was hired by a local station, WHAM, to cover football games.
 Shortly after that, he enrolled at Pennsylvania Military College, graduating in 1930.

 NBC hired him in 1937 to host The Colgate Sports Newsreel as well as Friday night boxing on radio.
 Stern was also one of the first televised boxing commentators.

 He broadcast the first televised sporting event, the second game of a baseball doubleheader between Princeton and Columbia at Columbia's Baker Field on May 17, 1939.
 On September 30, he called the first televised football game.

 During his most successful years, Stern engaged in a fierce rivalry with Ted Husing of the CBS Radio Network.
 They competed not only for broadcast position during sports and news events, but also for the rights to cover the events themselves.
 They both served for many years as their networks' sports directors as well as being on-air stars.

 According to the book Sports on New York Radio by sportscaster and Westwood One executive David J. Halberstam, Stern's remarkable career flourished despite a physical handicap.
 In 1935, on his way home from a football game in Texas, the car Stern was in got into an accident, injuring him severely enough that his left leg had to be amputated just above the knee.

 Some observers consider Stern's style a blueprint in the 1940s for the style of Paul Harvey, ABC Entertainment Network social commentator, who adapted both Stern's newscasting (transforming his Reel One to Page One) and his stories about the famous and odd (to Rest Of The Story), although Stern made no effort to authenticate his stories and, in later years, introduced that segment of his show by saying that they "might be actual, may be mythical, but definitely interesting."
 Harvey, on the other hand, said he told only stories he had authenticated in some way.